Literature Awaits

 Evaluation: Henkes pairs simple, polished language with warm, expressive illustrations to tell a thoughtful story about teasing and self-worth.

-Usage: Use for read-alouds and SEL lessons on bullying, kindness, and identity, especially during beginning-of-school routines.
+Usage: This could be used for read-alouds and SEL lessons on bullying, kindness, and identity, especially during beginning-of-school routines.

 Appeal: Kids connect quickly to Chrysanthemum’s big feelings, the school setting, and the satisfying shift from teasing to acceptan